-- 1. A student who wishes to follow a flexible programme must submit a written request for prior approval to the BoE.
-To this end, the student fills out the application form that can be downloaded from the FASoS student intranet. - 2.
-The application form consists of a letter of motivation as well as a detailed study plan.
-The study plan must explain what modules are dropped and what is proposed to replace these dropped modules, including detailed descriptions of these replacing modules, content of internship, etc. The Programme Director may invite the student for an appointment to discuss the plan. - 3.
+1. A student who wishes to follow a flexible bachelor's programme must submit a written request for prior approval to the BoE.
+To this end, the student fills out the application form that can be downloaded from the FASoS Student Intranet.

+- 2. The application form consists of a letter of motivation as well as a detailed study plan.
+The study plan must explain what modules are dropped and what is proposed to replace these dropped modules, including detailed descriptions of these replacing modules, content of internship, etc. The programme director may invite the student for an appointment to discuss the plan. - 3.
 The applicable compulsory and elective programme modules are listed below.

-Article 3b Composition of the flexible bachelor's programme in Arts and Culture and Culturwetenschappen
+Article 16 Composition of the flexible bachelor's programme in Arts and Culture

 - 1. All programme modules are compulsory, except for (maximum) one course plus one skills training course offered in period 4 and 5 of year 2. - 2.
-The maximum of 12 credits accounting for the one course plus one skills training course offered in period 4 and 5 of year 2 can be chosen from elective units of study as specified in articles 3.6.1.1/3.6.1.2 BA EER. - 3.
-Students who are already enrolled in an (old) major of the BA AC/CW programme, can still make use of the regulations for the flexible BA as specified in the R&R 2018-2019.
+The maximum of 12 ECTS accounting for the one course plus one skills training course offered in period 4 and 5 of year 2 can be chosen from elective units of study as specified in articles 3.6.1/ 3.6.
+2 BA EER. - 3.
+Students who are already enrolled in an (old) major of the BA AC/CW programme, can still make use of the regulations for the flexible bachelor's programme as specified in the R&R 2018-2019.

-Article 3c Composition of the flexible bachelor's programme in European Studies
+Article 17 Composition of the flexible bachelor's programme in European Studies

-I. for students who started the programme before 2020-2021
+I. For students who started the programme before 2020-2021

+These students follow year 3 in line with the ES programme offered in or before 2021-22: in period 4 they have to choose 2 of the 4 offered skills: 3 Research Methods and a Language training (of 3 ECTS each).

-- 1. The following programme modules are compulsory: - a. the following courses (total credit value of 70): - all courses from year 1 (43 credits); - the following 4 courses from year 2: EU Law I; Policy Domains; Comparative Politics and Government; and Area Studies (27 credits). - b. the following skills training courses from the programme are compulsory (total of 39.5 credits): - all skills training courses from year 1 (17 credits); - all skills training courses from year 2 (19.5 credits); - one of the following skills trainings from period 4 of year 3 (3 credits): Research Methods: Interviewing; or Research Methods: Advanced document Analysis; or Research Methods: Survey Research.
+1. The following programme modules are compulsory:

+- a. the following courses (total of 70 ECTS): - all courses from year 1 (43 ECTS); - the following 4 courses from year 2: EU Law I; Policy Domains; Comparative Politics and Government; and Area Studies (27ECTS).

+b. the following skills trainings from the programme are compulsory (total of 39.5 ECTS):

+- all skills trainings from year 1 (17 ECTS); - all skills trainings from year 2 (19.5 ECTS);

+• one of the following skills trainings from period 4 of year 3 (3 ECTS): Research Methods: Interviewing; or Research Methods: Advanced document Analysis; or Research Methods: Survey Research.
 A student may also propose taking an alternative subject representing at least 3 credits that prepares them to do research for the Bachelor thesis.
-Therefore, if they do not wish to include one of these skills trainings in the flexible bachelor's programme, they should explicitly pay attention to this in the request for approval. - c.
-Passing the final Bachelor thesis is compulsory (12 credits). - 2.
-The remaining 58.5 credits can be chosen from elective units of study as specified in article 3.6.2.3 BA EER. - 3.
-Students who lack discontinued courses/skills must take the replacing courses and skills trainings, in line with the transition rules (refer to the Bachelor's Education and Examination Regulation). - 4.
-If students have set up a study plan with their student adviser, based on the revised programme (1st year programme of 2020-2021, 2nd year programme as of 2021-22, etc), the composition of the flexible bachelor's programme at II will apply.
+Therefore, if they do not wish to include one of these skills trainings in the flexible bachelor's programme, they should explicitly pay attention to this in the request for approval.

+c.
+Passing the final Bachelor thesis is compulsory (12ECTS).

+2. The remaining 58.5 ECTS can be chosen from elective units of study as specified in the BA EER.

+3. Students who lack discontinued courses/skills must take the replacing courses and skills trainings, in line with the transition rules (refer to the Bachelor's Education and Examination Regulation).

+4. If students have set up a study plan with their student adviser, based on the revised programme (1st year programme of 2020-2021, 2nd year programme as of 2021-22, etc.), the composition of the flexible bachelor's programme at II will apply.

-II. for students who started the programme in (or after) 2020-21
+II.
+For students who started the programme in 2020-21